TylerTemp/SaintsField/README.md

 2. Add `BelowInfoBox` to show at below.
 3. Fix `Attribute`-s finding error when there is an `abstruct class` in inherent, related to [#79](https://github.com/TylerTemp/SaintsField/issues/79)
 4. Add `LayoutStart` as an alias of `LayoutGroup`. `LayoutGroup` is now deprecated (not removed).
-5. Add `PlayaInfoBox` for any property/field/method, implements [#71](https://github.com/TylerTemp/SaintsField/issues/71)
+5. Add `PlayaInfoBox` for any property/field/method with rich text supports, implements [#71](https://github.com/TylerTemp/SaintsField/issues/71)
+6. IMGUI: fix incorrect display for `Separator` when `EAlign` is `End`.
+7.  `$` prefix to set parameter as a callback/property

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).